santiagohervella/dotfiles/README.md

 - Set screen resolution.
 This could probably be done with a script, but since each machine is different, let's keep it manual
 - Set up TouchID if on a MacBook
+- Sign into 1Password
 - Sign into iCloud
 - Raycast
   - Set up Raycast settings by navigating to `~/.config/raycast/` and double clicking on the latest `.rayconfig` file
   - Go to Script Commands under Extensions in preferences and manually set the aliases for any scripts
     - rr -> Rather reasonable size
     - ps -> Presentation size
+- Manually sign into the Mac App Store
-- Installation of apps from the Mac App Store will fail if you don't manually sign in beforehand.
+  - Programatic installation of apps from the Mac App Store will fail if you don't manually sign in beforehand.
 - Install [Supercharge](https://sindresorhus.gumroad.com/l/supercharge) by Sindre Sorhus
 - Install [Festivitas](https://www.festivitas.app/) by Simon Støvring
 - Remap Caps Lock to Control is System Settings.
 Couldn't find a way to do this programatically.
 This is mostly so we don't accidentally turn on Caps Lock, but very very occassionally it can be nice to have as Control